everest-engineering/terraform-aws-mongodb-ec2/README.md

-# Terraform module to provision MongoDB using AWS-EC2
+# Terraform MongoDB provisioner using AWS EC2

-This module is part of a project to simplify the provisioning of MongoDB on AWS cloud using Terraform.
+> This module is part of a project to simplify the provisioning of MongoDB on AWS cloud using Terraform.
 You may also wish to consider [one of the other approaches](https://github.com/everest-engineering/terraform-mongodb-provisioning).

-# Terraform MongoDB provisioner using AWS EC2

 This module provision MongoDB server on AWS EC2 instance using Ansible provisioner.